Living Below Your Means: What That Means and Why It’s Important

-When I got my first job, my Nana —who lived like a queen on her meagre government pension— sat me down and offered me some financial advice.
+When I got my first job, my Nana —who lived like a queen on her meager government pension— sat me down and offered me some financial advice.

 The message was clear: live within your means.